mirage/mirage-www/tmpl/blog/mirage-3.0-errors.md

 ### Errors and Abstraction

 So far, we did not mention how abstract the errors should be.
-Most of the time, it will not really matter, as the most commong handling of errors is to print them (using the provided `pp_error` function), or to check whether the operation was successful (e.g. that the result if [Ok]).
-In these cases, having an abstract error is perfectly ok.
+Most of the time, it will not really matter, as the most common handling of errors is to print them (using the provided `pp_error` function), or to check whether the operation was successful (e.g. that the result is `Ok`).
+In these cases, having an abstract error is perfectly fine.

-However, there are some cases where it is important to know what was the error in order to take the proper action.
+However, there are some cases where it is important to know what the error was in order to take the proper action.
 In this case we want something but want something not fully abstract: welcome to [private row types](https://caml.inria.fr/pub/docs/manual-ocaml/extn.html#sec222).